 I’ve seen other successful sellers do submissions too so I offered the same thing.

 Later on, I added more varied gigs to cater to different needs but are still relevant to the niche I have targeted which is “Writing”.

 I started creating gigs that help businesses in proofreading articles or editing.
-I also made variations with how much words per article can be produced for $5.
+I also made variations on how many words per article can be produced for $5.

-I’ve yet to try adding videos but many sellers have them and they’re sure appealing so you might as well add one on yours too.
+I’ve yet to try adding videos but many sellers have them and they’re surely appealing so you might as well add one to yours too.

-In the end, you can use the same techniques regardless of what category you’re aiming at be they video making, digital marketing, business, advertising and graphic design.
+In the end, you can use the same techniques regardless of what category you’re aiming at video making, digital marketing, business, advertising, and graphic design.